RTR logo

 OP.

 A function which opens a file for reading and returns the file handle of the file.
-This number must be used in subsequent references to the file with BGET#, INPUT#, EXT#, PTR#, EOF# or CLOSE#.
+This number must be used in subsequent references to the file with BGET#, GET$#, INPUT#, EXT#, PTR#, EOF# or CLOSE#.

 A returned value of zero signifies that the specified file was not found on the disk.